Skip to content

 ...

-Alternatively, one could use Google's ML Kit:
+Alternatively, you could use the BarcodeScanner class from Google’s ML Kit:

 ...